 Obstructive sleep apnea is the most common sleep-related breathing disorder.
-It causes you to repeatedly stop and start breathing while you sleep.
+People with obstructive sleep apnea repeatedly stop and start breathing while they sleep.

-There are several types of sleep apnea, but the most common is obstructive sleep apnea.
-This type of apnea occurs when your throat muscles intermittently relax and block your airway during sleep.
-A noticeable sign of obstructive sleep apnea is snoring.
+There are several types of sleep apnea.
+Obstructive sleep apnea occurs when the throat muscles relax and block the airway.
+This happens off and on many times during sleep.
+A sign of obstructive sleep apnea is snoring.

 Treatments for obstructive sleep apnea are available.
-One treatment involves using a device that uses positive pressure to keep your airway open while you sleep.
-Another option is a mouthpiece to thrust your lower jaw forward during sleep.
-In some cases, surgery might be an option too.
+One treatment is a device that uses positive pressure to keep the airway open during sleep.
+Another option is a mouthpiece to thrust the lower jaw forward during sleep.
+In some people, surgery might be an option too.

 When to see a doctor

-Consult a medical professional if you have, or if your partner observes, the following:
+Consult a health care professional if you have, or if your partner observes, the following:

-- Snoring loud enough to disturb your sleep or that of others
+- Snoring loud enough to disturb your sleep or the sleep of others.

-- Having excessive daytime drowsiness, which may cause you to fall asleep while working, watching television or even driving a vehicle
+- Having excessive daytime drowsiness.
+This may cause you to fall asleep while working, watching television or even driving a vehicle.

 Snoring doesn't necessarily indicate something potentially serious, and not everyone who snores has obstructive sleep apnea.

-Be sure to talk to your doctor if you snore loudly, especially if your snoring is interrupted by periods of silence.
-With obstructive sleep apnea, snoring usually is loudest when you sleep on your back, and it quiets when you turn on your side.
+Be sure to talk to a member of your health care team if you snore loudly, especially if your snoring is interrupted by periods of silence.
+Snoring may be loudest — and breath pauses known as apneas may be more common — when you sleep on your back.

-Ask your doctor about any sleep problem that leaves you chronically fatigued, sleepy and irritable.
+Ask your health care team about any sleep problem that leaves you fatigued, sleepy and irritable on a regular basis.
 Excessive daytime drowsiness may be due to other disorders, such as narcolepsy.

-Obstructive sleep apnea occurs when the muscles in the back of your throat relax too much to allow normal breathing.
-These muscles support structures including the back of the roof of your mouth (soft palate), the triangular piece of tissue hanging from the soft palate (uvula), the tonsils and the tongue.
+Obstructive sleep apnea occurs when the muscles in the back of the throat relax too much to allow for proper breathing.
+These muscles support the back of the roof of the mouth, known as the soft palate.
+The muscles also support the tongue and side walls of the throat.

-When the muscles relax, your airway narrows or closes as you breathe in, hampering your breathing for 10 seconds or longer.
-This can lower the level of oxygen in your blood and cause a buildup of carbon dioxide.
+When the muscles relax, the airway narrows or closes as you breathe in.
+This can lower the level of oxygen in the blood and cause a buildup of carbon dioxide.

 Your brain senses this impaired breathing and briefly rouses you from sleep so that you can reopen your airway.
 This awakening is usually so brief that you don't remember it.

-You can awaken with shortness of breath that corrects itself quickly, within one or two deep breaths.
-You might make a snorting, choking or gasping sound.
+You may awaken with shortness of breath that corrects itself quickly, within one or two deep breaths.
+Or you might make a snorting, choking or gasping sound.

 People with obstructive sleep apnea might not be aware of their interrupted sleep.
 Many people with this type of sleep apnea don't realize they haven't slept well all night.